nordic-institute/X-Road/doc/Architecture/arc-sec_x_road_security_architecture.md

 ## 17 Monitoring

 X-Road monitoring is conceptually split into environmental and operational monitoring.

+### 17.1 Environmental Monitoring

-The X-Road monitoring service uses several sensors to collect the data; the CertificateInfoSensor sensor produces the following security certificate-associated monitoring data:
+Environmental monitoring provides details of the Security Servers such as operating system, memory, disk space, CPU load, running processes and installed packages, etc. The X-Road monitoring service uses several sensors to collect the data; the CertificateInfoSensor sensor produces the following security certificate-associated monitoring data:

   * data: information about certificates associated with this Security Server
     * certificate SHA-1 hash